-Malkauns, also known as Raga Malkosh, is an ancient raga and a very important one in both Hindustani and Carnatic Classical Music.
+Malkauns Raag, also known as Raga Malkosh, is an ancient raag and a very important one in both Hindustani and Carnatic Classical Music.
 In Carnatic Classical, it is known as Hindolam, not to be confused with the Hindustani Hindol.
 The name Malkaush is derived from the combination of Mal and Kaushik, which means he who wears serpents like garlands – Lord Shiva.

-it is also stated that Raga Malkauns is used by the Tirthankaras [saviour and spiritual teacher of Dharma (righteous path)] with the Ardhamagadhi Language (a Prakrit language of North India) when they are giving Deshna (lectures) in the Samavasarana (divine preaching hall).
-Raga Malkauns belongs to the Kauns family which includes Chandrakauns, Sampoorna Malkauns, Sarang Kauns, Gunji-Kauns, Neel Kauns, etc.
+it is also stated that Raag Malkauns is used by the Tirthankaras [saviour and spiritual teacher of Dharma (righteous path)] with the Ardhamagadhi Language (a Prakrit language of North India) when they are giving Deshna (lectures) in the Samavasarana (divine preaching hall).
+Raag Malkauns belongs to the Kauns family which includes Chandrakauns, Sampoorna Malkauns, Sarang Kauns, Gunji-Kauns, Neel Kauns, etc.

 Musical Characteristics